seirana/PSC-BurdenMap/README.md

 1) Load a sample × gene variant-burden matrix (PSC + controls).
 2) Standardize features (and optionally log-transform burdens).
 3) Apply PCA to reduce dimensionality and denoise the burden space.
-4) Run k-means clustering in PCA space and pick k using silhouette score.
+4) Run k-means clustering in PCA space and pick k using the silhouette score.
 5) Export plots + tables to interpret clusters and gene drivers (PCA loadings).

 ## Project question